 The protein encoded by this gene is an inhibitory receptor found on peripheral mononuclear cells, including natural killer cells, T cells, and B cells.
 Inhibitory receptors regulate the immune response to prevent lysis of cells recognized as self.
 The gene is a member of both the immunoglobulin superfamily and the leukocyte-associated inhibitory receptor family.
 The gene maps to a region of 19q13.4 called the leukocyte receptor cluster, which contains at least 29 genes encoding leukocyte-expressed receptors of the immunoglobulin superfamily.
 The encoded protein has been identified as an anchor for tyrosine phosphatase SHP-1, and may induce cell death in myeloid leukemias.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2014]

 GeneCards Summary for LAIR1 Gene

-LAIR1 (Leukocyte-Associated Immunoglobulin-Like Receptor 1) is a Protein Coding gene.
+LAIR1 (Leukocyte Associated Immunoglobulin Like Receptor 1) is a Protein Coding gene.
 Diseases associated with LAIR1 include chronic active epstein-barr virus infection.
-Among its related pathways are Immune System and Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell.
+Among its related pathways are Immune System and Hematopoietic Stem Cell Differentiation Pathways and Lineage-specific Markers.
 An important paralog of this gene is LAIR2.